adamingwersen/blog/_posts/2016-27-07-Building-a-multipurpose-server-at-home.markdown

 <h2><center> Picking a CPU </center></h2>

 In selecting a CPU for the X10SRA, I focused only on Intel Processors.
-I wanted a compatible processor below $500 US, and would prefer an 6-cores-or-more  Broadwell processor.
+I wanted a compatible processor below $500 US, and would prefer a 6-cores-or-more  Broadwell processor.
 The motherboard's socket allowed for a R3 LGA2011, Intel Xeon E5 1600/2600-series v3/v4 CPU.

 I decided to go with a v4 model as I wanted 2133 TM/s RAM-speed.
 As mentioned before, I wanted to get a low-end Xeon CPU below $500 US in the Intel 1600/2600-series.
 Therefore, my choices were limited to the following: